ecyrbe/zodios/website/docs/client/react.md

 # React hooks

 Zodios comes with a Query and Mutation hook helper.
-It's a thin wrapper around React-Query but with zodios auto completion.
+It's a thin wrapper around React-Query but with zodios auto completion and automatic key management.
+No need to remember your keys anymore.

-Zodios query hook also returns an invalidation helper to allow you to reset react query cache easily
+Zodios query hook also returns an invalidation helper to allow you to reset react query cache easily.

 ## Zodios Hooks instance